 12. JJS – Jaipur Jewellery Show (19TH – 22ND JANUARY)

-The Jaipur jewellery show is an important event in the world of gems and jewellery.
-The latest and the finest collections are exhibited at the show.
+The Jaipur jewellery show is an important event in the world of gems and jewellery, where the latest and the finest collections are exhibited at the show.

 13. Zipline Tour at Mehrangarh fort (JANUARY – DECEMBER)

 You can zip through the open sky between ridge tops or between two fixed points at Mehrangarh fort.
 This adrenalin rush filled adventure consists of 6 separate ziplines which fly around the fort, providing extraordinary and unique views.
-It’s ideal to do the booking 3 days in advance.
-You can get a bird’s eye view of the Chokelao garden and Rani Ser Lake.
+For all the adventure enthusiasts out there who would not like to miss this enthralling experience, it’s ideal to do the booking 3 days in advance.
+The trip gets you a bird’s eye view of the Chokelao garden and Rani Ser Lake.

 Pic credit- natgeotraveller.in